rejexx/Parkingspot_Vacancy/README.md

 * More samples on model accuracy vs. human counting open/filled spots
 * Try [cnrpark's](http://cnrpark.it/) training images for open/vacant parking spots and see if it performs better than car detection with IOU
 * Try on other parking lots (such as Jackson Hole's airport)
+* Currently struggles with black cars or trucks, try re-training the model, or using higher resolution stream to resolve this.

 **App Features**
 * Ability to replay processed video